 At this point you might be thinking something along the lines of “Yea, push notifications are absolutely awful.
 Just turn them off!”
 There are undoubtedly many people who respond this way.
 But that personal response doesn’t account for how push notifications fit into a product marketing strategy.
 Push notifications do work as a form of communication.
 I shared some twitter examples above complaining about push notifications.
 Here are some that illustrate how they are capable of communicating effectively:

 Many (most?) push notifications aren’t very good.
 But they still work at some level.
 The rest of this post is about how push notifications could be so much better.

 Making push-notifications for Food Delivery better

-I order food delivery frequently.
-But the notifications I receive are still disconnected from my food ordering behavior.
-In January and February 2021 I used Uber Eats to order from the restaurants on the left.
-During the same period I received notifications from Uber Eats about the food items on the right.
+I order food delivery frequently, but the notifications I receive are still disconnected from my food ordering behavior.
+In January and February, I used Uber Eats to order from the restaurants on the left.
+During the same period, I received notifications from Uber Eats about food items on the right.

-A good recommender system should be able to identify that I’m not the target user for Cheetos or Spicy McNuggets.
-Why can’t push notifications interact with me, instead of having a one-way conversation that consists of spamming me with the same message they’re using to speak to every other app customer?
-I’d be happy to be reminded of food I’ve eaten, and I’d like to receive recommendations based on the actual dishes I’ve ordered.
+Why can’t these push notifications interact with me instead of having a one-way conversation that consists of spamming me with the same message they’re using to speak to every other app customer?
+I’d be happy to be reminded of the food I’ve eaten, and I’d like to receive recommendations based on the actual dishes I’ve ordered.
 I hate generic recommendations.
-But making choices is hard on busy days and I’d appreciate recommendations that are actually personalized.
+But making choices is hard on busy days, and I’d appreciate recommendations that are actually personalized.